p3pfes/dbmirror/README.md

 There can only be 1 tag per channel.

-To change the tag for a specified channel, you do the same command, for the same channel, but the tag that will replace the original tag will be in the <tag of your choice> position.
+To change the tag for a specified channel, you do the same command, for the same channel, but the tag that will replace the original tag will be in the <tag of your choice> position. e.g you send: db!post #channel komeiji_koishi bot replies: Replaced tag (original tag would be here) with komeiji_koishi.

 Also, make sure the tag you add has posts and also has no mistakes regarding syntax.

+To stop dbmirror from posting in a channel, use db!stop. e.g db!stop #channel

 -- TUTORIAL --